 Step One: Choose Your Provider

 Unless you’ve got the time and skill set to build a custom donation form and manage a merchant processor relationship, you’ll need to use an online fundraising platform.
-Typically, an online fundraising platform will come with a merchant processor and tools you can use to quickly create donation forms.
+Typically, an online fundraising platform will come with a built-in merchant processor and tools you can use to quickly create donation forms.

-During your search, look for a provider that makes it very easy for you and your team to create and update donation forms.
-Ideally, the solution you choose will also include the ability to create multiple donation forms for use across different campaigns.
 You’ll also want to look for tools that make it easy for you to customize your donation page (where the form is hosted) or build a donation form you can embed on an existing page on your nonprofit’s website.

 Step Two: Design Your Form